 Curatorial Exhibitions Presents: E.O.
 Hoppé: In Search of America

-The Reef, 933 S. Broadway, Suite 405, Los Angeles, CA 90007 — Opening Thursday, 5–8 PM — Curatorial Exhibitions is proud to present E.O.
+Curatorial Exhibitions is proud to present E.O.
 Hoppé: In Search of America, a revelatory exhibition that reintroduces one of the twentieth century’s most influential yet under-recognized photographers.
-This landmark show explores Hoppé’s ambitious quest to capture the essence of American identity through portraiture, typology, and documentary photography.
+This landmark show explores Hoppé’s ambitious quest to capture the essence of American identity through portraiture and revolutionarily modern documentary photography.

 E.O.
 Hoppé (1878–1972) was once among the most famous photographers in the world.
 A German-born artist based in London, he was a leading figure in early photographic modernism, a member of the pioneering Linked Ring Brotherhood, and a regular exhibitor at the Royal Photographic Society.
-His portraits of cultural iconsincluding Albert Einstein, Anna Pavlova, T.S.
+His portraits of international cultural icons including Albert Einstein, Anna Pavlova, T.S.
 Eliot, and Paul Robeson, combined psychological depth with formal innovation.

-In 1926, Hoppé embarked on a photographic journey across the United States, seeking to understand what made Americans distinct.
+In 1926, Hoppé embarked on an epic photographic journey across the United States, seeking to understand what made Americans distinct.
 His images of steelworkers in Pittsburgh, Native American communities in New Mexico, and Hollywood’s rising stars predated the road trip photography of Walker Evans, Edward Weston, and Robert Frank.
-Yet Hoppé’s work remained largely invisible for decades, his archive misattributed and inaccessible.
+In later decades, however, Hoppé’s work remained largely invisible; his archive became misattributed, obscure and inaccessible.

 • Thursday – 5:00 PM – 8:00 PM